sigasi/sigasi_insights/content/releasenotes/sigasi-4.10.md

 The Sigasi Studio 4.10 release continues to improve speed and latency, especially for big files.
 The **VHDL** interpreter can now handle **multidimensional arrays and records** and we implemented many **Verilog** and **SystemVerilog** improvements.
 We also have a welcome surprise for our Mac OS X users.

+Users of the Sigasi Studio Eclipse Plugin should make sure they have **Java JRE 11** or higher before upgrading.

 Read on for more details and other improvements.

 # Speed improvements